 In the fall 1986, during our first class reunion, many of us were astonished by one simple act.
 In the main entrance of Farragut Hall is the Quarter Deck.
 Immediately in front of that position, in the floor, is the great seal of Admiral Farragut Academy.
 As cadets, we left a “Legacy”, custom if you will, that prohibited underclassmen from walking on that seal.
 Only seniors were permitted to engage in such an action.
 Numerous other customs and practices had apparently disappeared too, but this one really cut to the bone of our members as we watched while no one at all respected this symbol of legacy itself.

 We brought this to the attention of the officials and, along with the other items, agreed that some heritage/legacy issues need to be re-instated and that would help to increase the espirt-de-corp of the cadet battalion.
-It was five years later, when we returned for our 25th year reunion, that we noticed that not only was the seal “roped off” but several other actions of common courtesy and military discipline had been re-instated.
+It was five years later, when we returned for our 25th year reunion, that we noticed that not only was the seal “roped off” but several other actions of common courtesy and best boarding school in US discipline had been re-instated.
 Indeed the corp was more responsive, disciplined and more active in helping to preserve our legacy.

-Over the years, during our returns to the campus, each and every visit restored our faith in the fine military institute and academic organization that we had known and enjoyed in the mid-sixties.
+Over the years, during our returns to the campus, each and every visit restored our faith in the fine best boarding school in US institute and academic organization that we had known and enjoyed in the mid-sixties.

 In the interim, from then until today, the changes have been great and many are along the lines of adjusting to society.
 Some are agreeable, some are deemed controversial, but all are necessity in order to have a well-rounded education and training to be prepared for the present and future world.